 - Working with customers and suppliers as part of the project supply chain.

-The APMP; now called The APM Project Management Qualification is recognised as a baseline of knowledge in many sectors including infrastructure project, IT, defence.
-However it is only the first step in the journey towards professional project management.
+The APM PMQ; now called The APM Project Management Qualification (APM PMQ) is recognised as a baseline of knowledge in many sectors including infrastructure project, IT, defence.
+However, it is only one step in the journey towards professional project management and it is likely that many people new to project management will start out with a Project Fundamentals course and qualification such as APM PFQ.

 - List and describe five attributes of an effective project manager?